 The purpose of the Parent Programs is to give parents an opportunity to understand the information that the director of college & career counseling is disseminating to their children, as well as to give parents tips on how to help and support their children with their goals and post-secondary plans.

 Each year, the director of college & career counseling holds separate parent programs for parents in each grade level of the high school and/or by topics such as financial aid.
 The Parent Programs are updated annually due to current career and college trends.
 Each program generally lasts about an hour and a half.
 RSVPs are not required.

 College Application Workshop

-In addition to individual meetings with the director of college & career counseling, seniors are invited to attend the College Application Workshop in August before school starts.
-During this workshop, seniors will:
+In addition to individual meetings with the director of college & career counseling, seniors are invited to attend the College Application Workshops in June and August before school starts.
+During the workshops, seniors will:

 - Work with the director of college & career counseling and college representatives to learn how to present themselves in their applications.

 - Meet individually with a college admission representative to review their college application essay

 - Learn how to properly and thoroughly complete college applications.

 - Learn the college application procedures, including how to send their transcripts through Scoir and how to send their ACT/SAT scores.